danielcayer/F5-Symposium-2022-301a/docs/class8/module04/lab3.rst

 *Q1.
 Do you see traffic destined for the for the FTP server?
 What is the source IP?*

-Imagine a dozen virtual servers using using Auto Map.
+Imagine a dozen virtual servers using Auto Map.
 It would be extremely difficult to watch for particular client traffic from a particular virtual server.
 Not to mention a SNAT IP address can only handle 65535.
 SNAT pools can make management and debugging a little easier and keep port exhaustion at bay.

 Create a SNAT pool and assign it to the FTP server.